trainingnns/trainingnns.github.io/README.md

  The main advantage of python is the available optimized libraries for scientific computing, for example [numpy](https://numpy.org/doc/stable/) and [scipy](https://docs.scipy.org/doc/scipy/reference/).
 For visualiation [matplotlib](https://matplotlib.org/stable/contents.html).
 We recommend anybody to create a local enviroment to install all your libraries wihtout affecting the global system, for that one can use [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html), conda is also useful to install GPU-capable libraries.
 Within conda you can use [pip](https://www.anaconda.com/blog/using-pip-in-a-conda-environment) for easy installation of the libraries.

 In scientific computing, one would also like to interact with the results of your computations and visualize them in real-time.
 [Jupyter Notebook](https://jupyter.org/documentation) is the best tool to do that in Python.
 It allows you to visualize and run individual pieces in real-time, is ideal for prototyping.
 Jupyter Notebook is also avialable for remote computation, one run remotely notebooks following this [guide](https://fizzylogic.nl/2017/11/06/edit-jupyter-notebooks-over-ssh/).
 This also allows you to have a graphical interface on remote servers.
+Another great visualiation tool similar to Jupyter is [Colab](https://colab.research.google.com/notebooks/intro.ipynb#recent=true).
+As Jupyter, in Colab you can use interactive notebooks to run python code and train neural networks.
+The big advantage of this tool is that it makes all the computations in the cloud, this also means that you can run your notebook whenever you have internet access.
+Google also allows Colab users to train and deploy models, both freely and with cost, with GPUs and TPUs.

 ## Deep Learning Frameworks <a name="dl_frameworks"></a>
 There is a great number of Python libraries that provide implementations of neural networks, but the most popular ones are Tensorflow and PyTorch: